-Inherent Risk Residual Risk IIII ei ei it i tisk Tesidual Misk Low Project and local contexts provide for a low inherent risk.
+Inherent Risk Residual Risk Low Project and local contexts provide for a low inherent risk.
 Risks are in place, but it is expected that the Project's Environmental and Social Management System (ESMS) standard measures will be sufficient for mitigation and remedy.
 Medium Project and local contexts provide for a medium inherent risk.
 Risks are in place and the ESMS standard measures may not be sufficient for mitigation and remedy.
 High Project and local contexts provide for a high inherent risk.
 ESMS standard measures will not be sufficient for mitigation and remedy.
-Further assessment and an indepth analysis are required.
+Further assessment and an in- depth analysis are required.
 These risks are expected to cause a delay, reputational risk, or breach of national or lender requirements for the project.